JuniorTrojilio/4Dev-clean-react/README.md

 # 4Dev-clean-react

-A curse to create a complete system in ReactJS with Typescript and Hooks, using TDD, Clean Architecture, Design Patterns and SOLID.
+A course to create a complete system in ReactJS with Typescript and Hooks, using TDD, Clean Architecture, Design Patterns and SOLID.